Southern-Style Vegan Buttermilk Biscuits are tall, ultra flaky and buttery! They have so many layers, and are easy to make in just 30 minutes.

 (This is a visual overview, please see recipe card below for full amounts and instructions)

-First, preheat the oven to 425 degrees and line a pan with parchment paper.
+First, preheat the oven to 425 degrees F and line a pan with parchment paper.
 Place the vegan butter in the freeze for a few minutes.
 Combine the dry ingredients either in a large bowl OR food processor.
-I love using the food processor because it’s quick, easy and the butter doesn’t get too warm, making for flakier biscuits.

 - Add cold vegan butter to dry ingredients, either in the food processor or a large bowl.